Ainu folk music

-The contents of these ballads were an important source of understanding daily life as well as various traditions and habits of the Ainu people, and today these remain an important part in protecting the Ainu cultural identity, as seen in efforts by performers such as Oki, the most famous contemporary performer of Ainu music.
+The contents of these ballads were historically an important source of understanding daily life as well as various traditions and habits of the Ainu people, and remain today an important part of the Ainu cultural identity and inheritance, as seen in efforts by performers such as Oki, the most famous contemporary performer of Ainu music.

 The most useful English-language overview of Ainu music (with recordings and transcriptions) is by Chiba Nobuhiko.

-The chance of Japanese and also people who are not living in Japan to touch Ainu culture has increased by News, TV, comic books and games.
-This situation will be expected to spread Ainu culture around the world and also make Ainu folk music the solid ethnic identity.

 Traditional Ainu music genres

 Ainu music carries spiritual resonance in almost all of its forms, and it has played an important role in both the cultural history and the cultural renaissance of the Ainu people.
 Almost every type of Ainu song is sacred, and even the musical instruments are said to be imbued with souls.
 Traditional Ainu music can be divided into two major groups – everyday songs and epic songs.
 Everyday songs in Ainu tradition were sung in many situations and on an impromptu basis.
 They were often accompanied by the two most prevalent Ainu musical instruments: the tonkori, a plucked zither, and the mukkuri, a jaw harp played by women.